J-Palomino/trifecta/GOOSE_INTEGRATION_GUIDE.md

 **Best for:**
 - AI-assisted coding and debugging on remote machines
-- Automated task execution on TreeTee agents
+- Automated task execution on DaisyChain agents
 - Development work on monitored VMs
 - Quick AI consultations without leaving your agent